-The Center for the Study of Social Movements at the University of Notre Dame is very pleased to announce that the winner of the 2014 John D. McCarthy Award for Lifetime Achievement in the Scholarship of Social Movements and Collective Behavior is Bert Klandermans!
-The award not only recognizes Bert’s extraordinary achievements in research, but also the role that he has played in mentoring successive generations of scholars.
-Bert is often referred to as an international ambassador for social movement scholarship, in recognition of the way in which he has connected social movement scholars in the United States to those in Europe and in other parts of the world as well.
-We are thrilled that Bert has honored us by agreeing to accept the award, and we hope that you will join us for the celebration.
+The Center for the Study of Social Movements at the University of Notre Dame is very pleased to announce that the winner of the 2015 John D. McCarthy Award for Lifetime Achievement in the Scholarship of Social Movements and Collective Behavior is Sidney Tarrow!
+The award not only recognizes Sid’s extraordinary achievements in research, but also the role that he has played in mentoring successive generations of scholars.
+On his own, and in collaboration with his students and colleagues, Sid has directed the trajectory of social movement scholarship for decades, publishing upwards of 20 books and 135 articles.
+According to Google Scholar, just one of those books (Power in Movements) has been cited in more than 8,000 books and articles.
+We are thrilled that Sid has honored us by agreeing to accept the award, and we hope that you will join us for the celebration.

-This year’s award ceremony will be held on May 3 on the Notre Dame campus.
-Bert will be giving a public lecture prior to the award banquet.
-At the banquet, several of his friends and colleagues will be on hand to offer reflections on his work and influence on the field.
-It is a good bet that those paying tribute will also take advantage of the opportunity to roast as well as toast our guest of honor.
+This year’s award ceremony will be held on May 2 on the Notre Dame campus.
+Sid will be giving a public lecture prior to the award banquet.
+At the banquet, several of his friends, colleagues, and former students will be on hand to offer reflections on his work and influence on the field.

 We hope that many of you will mark your calendars and plan to join us for these events.
 Please be on the lookout for more information in the coming days and weeks—including instructions on how to apply for the Young Scholars Conference.
 We will distribute the news on the CBSM listserv and also post the news on our Center’s website.

 Director, Center for the Study of Social Movements